Everything you need to know about 4K and UHD

-BT has also just announced that it will become the first broadcaster to have a 4K channel - BT Sport Ultra HD.
+BT has also has a 4K channel - BT Sport Ultra HD.
 As the name suggests, this is a sports channel (read further down for more information about sports) and it shows Premier League, FA Cup and Champions League football along with Aviva Premiership rugby.
-You'll one of BT's new Ultra-HD boxes to take advantage of the service though, but we've haven't got confirmed pricing yet.
+You'll need one of BT's Ultra-HD boxes to take advantage of the service though.